-Many people prefer to have protein after their workout when their bodies are trying to rebuild their glycogen stores and regrow muscle proteins.
-When you work out, your muscles use up their glycogen stores for fuel, partially depleting the muscles of this form of energy.
-Some of the proteins in your muscles also get broken down and damaged, which is why many people strive to have protein after a workout to allow for an efficient recovery.
-Most people associate protein with strength training and efforts to gain muscle — bodybuilders and others looking to preserve or add more lean body mass are known for high-protein diets that involve lots of lean meat and protein shakes.
-But that's just one dimension of protein.
-While it is important for size and strength, studies show protein can also be important for preserving muscle mass when burning energy during exercise.
+Protein is frequently used after exercise, as this is when our bodies are trying to rebuild glycogen stores and regrow muscle proteins.
+During exercise muscles use up their glycogen stores for fuel, partially depleting the muscles of this form of energy.
+Some of the proteins within muscles also get broken down and damaged, so consuming protein post-exercise can allow for efficient muscle recovery.
+While bodybuilders and others looking to preserve or gain body mass are most known for following high-protein diets that involve lots of lean meat and protein shakes, that's just one dimension of protein.
+In addition to being important for size and strength, studies also show that protein can be important for preserving muscle mass when burning energy during exercise.

 In other words, even if your goal is weight loss and you are happy with your current level of muscle mass, meeting your protein needs is still important so you can prevent muscle loss, which could negatively impact your strength and physical health depending on your daily schedule and routine.